goseamless/seamless-Android-SDK/README.md

         .build();
 ```

+**NOTE:  What are entities and category?
+Are they important?**
+- Entity names are used by Seamless to distinguish different views and determine whether it should provide ad or not.
+For example, you could use different entity names for main view and detail view or include menu names in the entity names.
+- Category is used by Mopub to provide more relevant advertisement.
+Accurate category names will return better ads.

 > Make sure that you re-create your convertView
 > in your ArrayAdapter, if it's tag not an instance of
 > your current ViewHolder